AvaProtocol/OAK-docs/_docs/bug-bounty.md

    For UI/UX bugs: please submit the exposed bugs in Ava Protocol’s Discord group.

-   For Security bugs: please submit a summary of the exposed bug to: <bugs@oak.tech>
+   For Security bugs: please submit a summary of the exposed bug to: <bugs@avaprotocol.org>

 ### Information to include in your report: